laurentlp/sudoku-solver/README.md

 $ go test -v ./...
 ```

-## Basic using
+## Basic usage

-First create a go project in which you need a `main.go` file
+First create a go project in which you will need a `main.go` file

 ```golang
     package main